 Our Mission, Vision and Strategic Plan

-To serve Rhode Islanders who live with mental illness, substance use disorder and/or a developmental disability by maintaining a system of high quality, safe, affordable and coordinated care across the spectrum of behavioral health care services.
-To promote the health, safety and well-being of all Rhode Islanders by developing policies and programs that address the issues of mental illness, addiction, recovery and community support.
+To serve Rhode Islanders who live with mental illness, substance use disorder and/or a developmental disability by maintaining a system of high quality, safe, affordable and coordinated care across a full continuum of services.
+BHDDH will promote the health, safety and well-being of all Rhode Islanders by developing policies and programs that address developmental disabilities, mental illness, addiction, recovery and community support.

 To be a leader in the development of innovative, evidence-based programs that improve care delivery, strengthen the service delivery network and best serve those who use the system.
-In collaboration with our community partners, to be champions of the people we serve, addressing their needs in a timely, efficient and effective manner.
+In collaboration with our community partners, BHDDH will be a champion of the people we serve, addressing their needs in a timely, efficient and effective manner.

 Our Strategic Plan: